CookiezRGood/klipper-print-failure-detection/README.md

    sudo bash install.sh
    ```

+**Note**: since this is an AI model running image processing locally on your 3D printer, it may be resource intensive.
+I optimized it as best I could for my setup so it may or may not work for you depending on how good of an MCU you have.
+I have a Raspberry Pi CM4 with 8GB memory and 32GB eMMC storage.
+While running, this plugin puts my CPU usage to around 40-50% so it should be small enough to not overload most machines.

 ## Post Installation Steps

 - Open your browser and go to http://YOUR-IP:7126 to see the dashboard